 The Bad Testament

-LP includes download card with bonus tracks
+LP includes download card with bonus tracks.
+CD includes bonus EP Lost on the River.

 The Bad Testament lands somewhere west of the Old Testament and south of an AA handbook.
 It’s a record of hard-grinding lost love, blues and deep, dark Americana.

 Scott H. Biram conjured the words and music for The Bad Testament during mad alchemical sessions at his homemade studio in Austin, TX.
 Through stacks of amps, spools of cable, and a prodigious collection of microphones, he spread his technical wings wide, while never losing the immediacy honed from a life on the road.
 He added a drum kit and rustic vocal duet to his skill set (which already includes all guitars, bass, keyboards, vocals, and percussion on the album).
-And strip away the one-man band eccentricity, SHB is out-writing any meeting taker on Music Row.
-The man writes on a razor’s edge of aggression and deftness, thoroughly contemporary but steeped in the backwaters, back porches and back alleys of our collective musical heritage.

 Fear not, though, Biram is still The Dirty Old One Man Band.
 His brand of unvarnished and unhinged aggro-roots remains as exciting as ever.
 “Trainwrecker” blasts down the two-laner with the breathless fervor of a redneck metal “(I’m Not Your) Stepping Stone.”
 Try NOT singing along in the best Nordic Doom Metal voice we all carry around buried within our darker selves.
 He’s downright blunt on the R-rated Boomhauer TX rant “Swift Driftin’”: “It takes a real piece of shit to be a real piece of shit/ You should really just be headed on your way.”
 Yet the stark acoustic guitar country blues is updated and self-aware - a profane reboot of personal heroes Leadbelly and Mississippi Fred McDowell.
 The instrumental “Hit the River” is a throw the devil horns slide guitar boogie right in that sweet Biram groove.
 And.
 It.
 Will.
 Not.
 Let.
 Go.
 It’s short, not-so-sweet, and leaves you panting for more.